 - Matthews says that Gen. 6:1-8 "concerns humanity and its outcome, not angels and their punishment," but this is a case of assigning a topic arbitrarily ("humanity") and then objecting that another topic does not fit.
 The lack of reference to angelic punishment is not meaningful; and one may as well say that the subject here is, "humanity -- what happened when fallen angels stepped in".

 - A major objection of Matthews and many opponents is that this understanding makes procreation a power of angels, whereas Jesus said that angels do not procreate [Matt.
 22:30].
-However, Matthews admits that angels are said to take on human traits, even eating (as they did with Abraham), and while this would not prove that fallen angels could acquire procreative properties as well, one may suggest as the article linked above does that fallen angels "used the bodies of ungodly men, by demonic possession, to achieve their evil purpose of producing an evil generation of people."
+However, Matthews admits that angels are said to take on human traits, even eating (as they did with Abraham), and while this would not prove that fallen angels could acquire procreative properties as well, one may suggest that fallen angels "used the bodies of ungodly men, by demonic possession, to achieve their evil purpose of producing an evil generation of people."
 Or, the manipulation of matter may have accomplished a similar purpose.

 As for Jesus' comment, it is not clear whether this is because angels cannot engage such activity by nature, or are simply forbidden to.
 Note that Jude 1:6-7 says that angels who "left their habitation" and, like Sodom and Gomorrah, went after "strange flesh", which would suggest that the latter is more likely.